New Patients (972) 666-1594

 • Speed recovery time

-The Waterlase dental laser can also stimulate healthy bone regrowth when used to remove tooth enamel decay.
+The Waterlase dental laser can also stimulate healthy bone regrowth to remove tooth enamel decay.
 A precision instrument, the dental laser reduces the damage to adjacent tissue or healthy tooth structure that can occur when using drills and scalpels to remove diseased tissue or decay.

 Perioscopy in Plano Texas